vatpac-technology/sops/docs/aerodromes/classc/Oakey.md

 #### Low Flying Areas

-There are eight LFAs within the OFTA, LFAs are the primary location for military helicopters conducting low level operations.
+There are eight LFAs within the OFTA.
+LFAs are the primary location for military helicopters conducting low level operations.
 LFAs are numbered 1-8 with the prefix L, pronounced as, "LIMA (number)".

 #### SAAFRs